Renewable energy in Asia: Nepal

+Nepal, with vast renewable energy potential, is yet to fully exploit resources like hydropower, solar, wind, and bioenergy.
+The country's energy consumption is dominated by traditional sources, with only 40% of the population having access to electricity.
+Challenges like geographical constraints, technical limitations, and political and economic factors hinder the sustainable harnessment of these renewable resources.
+Efforts to develop and implement renewable energy technologies are essential to address environmental and public health issues and reduce reliance on imported fossil fuels.

 Pakistan

 Solar power in Pakistan discusses the generation and development of electricity via solar thermal or photovoltaic technology in that country.
 The country has solar plants in Pakistani Kashmir, Punjab, Sindh and Balochistan.
 Initiatives are under development by the International Renewable Energy Agency, the Japan International Cooperation Agency, Chinese companies, and Pakistani private sector energy companies.
 The country aims to build the world's largest solar power park, the Quaid-e-Azam Solar Power Park (QASP) in the Cholistan Desert, Punjab, by 2017 with a 1 GW capacity.
 A plant of this size would be enough to power around 320,000 homes.

 Projects

 Introduction of Clean Energy by Solar Electricity Generation System

 On May 29, 2012, Pakistan inaugurated its first solar power on-grid power plant in Islamabad.
 Introduction of Clean Energy by Solar Electricity Generation System is a special grant aid project by the Japan International Cooperation Agency (JICA) under the Coolio Earth Partnership.
 This project includes the installation of two 178 kW photovoltaic (PV) systems at the premises of the Planning Commission and Pakistan Engineering Council.

 This is the first on-grid solar PV project that employs net-metering, thereby allowing the beneficiaries to sell surplus electricity to the Islamabad Electric Supply Company (IESCO), the electricity distribution company of the Islamabad Division.
 The project was executed with grant assistance, worth 480 million Yen (approx. 553.63 million Pakistani Rupees) over three years commencing in 2010.